panglesd/presentations/blog/blog.md

 That *looks* quite horrible: A single line (setting a style attribute) is turned into 5 (storing the old value, setting the style, returning the reverted function).
 It also *looks* it's not going to scale: When defining multiple complex scripts, it will be too much work and difficulty to revert them by hand.

 But it only *looks* this way because we are not using OCaml, and its great support for monadic code.
 My present self tells you, listen to his wisdom!
+To witness this, we will need three things:
+- Define the type and basic values,
+- Define how to combine basic values,
+- Introduce the syntax required to achieve transcendance.

+Som what follows is just some basic definition we will need later: a type for undoable computed values, a helper, and an example of an undoable computation just like the example above: setting a style to a new value.

 ```ocaml
 (** An undoable value is just a value and a function to revert the side-effects triggered when computing it *)